 Maintain a logical order on your website by using a visual hierarchy.
 Which concepts should users see first, and in what sequence?
 Most readers follow either an F- or Z-shaped pattern as they peruse a website.
 You can better organise your pages for maximum user engagement if you have a firm grasp on how people typically use the internet.
 Going to sites you enjoy can get your creative juices flowing about how to begin designing.
 Focus on the specifics of their use of colour, typeface, and layout.
 How do you feel as a result of the weather?
 Just what do they say about the company and what do they say?
 Observe the use of colour and typeface, as well as the arrangement of the various elements.
 As a result, you may gain a fresh perspective on the sites you create.

 Tips to Consider

-- Put together a portfolio: Creating a portfolio gives you something to show employers once you begin your job search.
-Keep track of your projects and showcase them to the world.
+- Put together a portfolio: Building a portfolio before starting the job hunt gives you something concrete to show potential employers.
+Document your work and share it with the world.

 What software do I need to learn to build a website?

-You’ll need a computer with a web browser like Chrome, Firefox or Safari.
-You’ll also need a text editor like Atom to write and manage code, and a local web server utility like XAMPP to test sites as you write them.
+A computer with a web browser installed, such as Chrome, Firefox, or Safari.
+In addition, you’ll need a text editor like Atom to write and manage code, and a local web server utility like XAMPP to test sites as you build them.